nlloyd/SubliminalCollaborator/README.md

 Sublime Text 2 Plugin for remote pair programming.

-This project is in active development and not quite feature complete yet, but the intent is to make this into a fully featured and capable code collaboration tool with minimal setup and infrastructure to get up and going.

 ## NEWS

 The feature set target for **beta** has been achieved!
 You can now, once you are setup, do the following: